NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 !! click

-The decorator only needs to provide native getter/setter functionality around the "reactive API".
+The decorator only needs to provide native getter/setter functionality around the "reactive API", similar to what we saw on the right-hand side of the last slide.

---

-This is not the real implementation, but I think it could be -- or very close to this, conceptually.

 -->